Photos courtesy of Hidden Brew Taphouse

-The latest newbie, making a home for themselves in the city’s East End, is Hidden Brew Taphouse.
-You’ll find them a couple of doors down from owners Debra and Mark Robinson’s previous venture, Laneway Espresso, in Ebenezer Place.
+The brewhouse is making a home for themselves in the city’s East End, is and You’ll find them a couple of doors down from owners Debra and Mark Robinson’s previous venture, Laneway Espresso, in Ebenezer Place.

 Their initial plans for a nano-brewery were stunted due to space, but the Robinsons have been hard at work on a bespoke beer for Hidden Brew Taphouse.
 It’s a New England IPA in collaboration with Silver Bark.
 “It’s not quite ready yet,” says Mark, “but it’s already presenting as really hazy and tropical.
 All those classic New England IPA characteristics.”

 As far as food goes, expect “levelled-up” versions of bar snacks.
 Things like blue swimmer crab crostini, Oysters and hearty meals such as South Australian beef rump, chicken fat kipfler potatoes, confit onion and black garlic jus.

 “Beer bars can tend to be a bit blokey,” says Mark “so we want this to be accessible for everyone.
 A Lot of people like craft beer so we want to offer that craft beer environment but in a less blokey way.”

 “Think of a really nice cocktail bar, but with beer instead of cocktails,” he says.

 The Hidden Brew Tap House is located at Cnr Ebenezer Place and Union Street Adelaide, SA, Australia 5000.

 For more info on The Hidden Brew Tap house check out their website here.

 - Book Review: The Paper Palace, by Miranda Cowley HellerLITERARY FICTION: A magnificent literary debut about the myriad loves that make up a life.